-One of the first clubs in the Tunbridge Wells/Tonbridge area to gain the FA Charter Standard Club Award.
+One of the first clubs in the Tunbridge Wells/Tonbridge area to hold the FA's Three Star Accreditation, its highest level.
 The Club has a dedicated administration team and a full child protection policy.
 The club began out of parents concern about the lack of sport in school and the lack of opportunities for children.
 With the increase in numbers Yew Tree Road, where they played, was not big enough the Club moved to Barnett's field .
 When Ridgewaye playing field became available, due to The Ridgewaye Secondary School Closure, the club moved.
 The membership and coaching group continued to expand and this model of 'keen' dads (& mums!) becoming coaches and helpers as their children join the club has continued.

 The club was formally registered in 1995 and named Ridgewaye Sweepers in attempt to combine Ridgewaye, the name of the pitch location in Southborough with Sweepers to represent those who came from the High Brooms area.
 The club applied to join the Crowborough and District Junior Football League, was accepted and have entered more teams each year.
 The League effectively covers a corridor from Sevenoaks in the north, East Grinstead in the west, East Peckham and Paddock Wood in the east and down through Crowborough and Jarvis Brook to Bexhill, Hastings, Hailsham & Eastbourne.
 In 2012 the club entered its first teams in to the competitive Kent Youth League which has seen many players go on and play top class football the most famous being Ian Wright and more lately Chris Smalling.
 We now have teams playing at U13, U14 and U15 and hopefully will continue to enter teams each season.